glow-xyz/nftoken/docs/pages/technical-details.md

 When you create the NFT Creators account, the `nft.has_creators` field is automatically marked `true`.

-**Royalties**
+### Royalties

 The NFToken program lets you store how much should be paid in royalties to the different creators.

+{% callout %}

 Note that the NFToken program does not ensure that royalties will be paid out — that is up to the marketplace programs.

+{% /callout %}

 ### NFT Metadata